Advocating for You: Assisting physician anesthesiologists navigate the quality jouney and receive value-based payment

 Current MIPS Performance Year Information:

-In Performance Year 2023, the performance threshold to receive a positive payment adjustment is 75 points.
-Individuals and groups scoring below 75 points will receive a negative payment adjustment in 2025.
+In Performance Years 2023 and 2024, the performance threshold to receive a positive payment adjustment is 75 points.
+Individuals and groups scoring below 75 points will receive a negative payment adjustment in 2025 and 2026 (two years after the performance year).
 Those practices scoring exactly 75 points will receive a neutral adjustment.
 Those scoring above 75 points will receive a positive payment adjustment.
 The exceptional performance bonus is no longer available.
 Performance category weights are Quality 30%, Cost 30%, Promoting Interoperability 25%, and Improvement Activities 15%.

 What is ASA Doing for You